Florida Supreme Court

 Justice Pariente has also actively supported programs that promote successful alternatives to incarceration such as Florida's drug courts.
 For over a decade, she served as the liaison to the Supreme Court's Task Force on Treatment-Based Drug Courts and she helped to organize the first statewide conference on drug courts.

-Based on her longstanding commitment to children, Justice Pariente remains involved as a mentor to school-age children.
-She has served as a mentor to students through Take Stock in Children, a program for helping economically disadvantaged students earn a college scholarship.
-Her most recent mentee is a senior in college.
-She is proud that another mentee, whom she began mentoring in ninth grade, has since graduated from college and began attending law school.
+Based on her longstanding commitment to children, Justice Pariente has served as a mentor to students through Take Stock in Children, a program for helping economically disadvantaged students earn a college scholarship.
+She is proud that one mentee, whom she began mentoring in ninth grade, has since graduated from college and law school.

 Justice Pariente was inducted into the Florida Women's Hall of Fame in 2008.
 She is the recipient of numerous awards and honors, including the George Washington University's Distinguished Alumni Award, the American Academy of Matrimonial Lawyers' Jurist of the Year Award, the Florida Association of School Social Workers' Lifetime Achievement Award, the Palm Beach County League of Women Voters Good Government Award, the William M. Hoeveler Judicial Professionalism Award, the Visionary Award of the Family Law Section of the Florida Bar, the Jewish Museum of Florida's Breaking the Glass Ceiling Award, the Florida Council on Crime and Delinquency Distinguished Judicial Service Award, the Florida Association of Women Lawyers' Award in recognition of lifelong dedication to the success of women lawyers in the legal profession, the American Bar Association's Law Day Speech Award, the Lifetime Achievement Award presented by the Palm Beach County Jewish Federation and the Palm Beach County Legal Aid Society Civil Litigation Pro Bono Award.
 In 2012, she received the "Gracias Award" by the Broward County Hispanic Bar Association.